Bylaws

 An Associate Member shall have the right to vote and shall be ineligible to hold office.

-SECTION 4.05 - Member Emeritus
+SECTION 4.05 - Emeritus Member

-A Charter Member, Active Member, Associate Member, International Member, Honorary Member, or Orthoptist Member who is in good standing with AAPOS, who has been such a member for ten or more years, and who is completely retired from the financially compensated clinical practice of pediatric ophthalmology and/or strabismus (excluding nominal payments for volunteering for clinics or international work), is eligible to apply to become a Member Emeritus in his or her previous category of membership.
+A Charter Member, Member, Associate Member, International Member, Honorary Member, or Orthoptist Member who is in good standing with AAPOS, who has been such a member for ten or more years, and who is completely retired from the financially compensated clinical practice of pediatric ophthalmology and/or strabismus (excluding nominal payments for volunteering for clinics or international work), is eligible to apply to become an Emeritus Member in his or her previous category of membership.
 An Emeritus Member who resumes the clinical practice of pediatric ophthalmology and/or strabismus, even on a part-time basis, must notify AAPOS within 60 days, and he or she will no longer be eligible for Emeritus status.

-SECTION 4.07 - International Member
+SECTION 4.06 - International Member

-SECTION 4.08 - Honorary Member
+SECTION 4.07 - Honorary Member

 An individual of outstanding caliber, who has made a major contribution in the fields of pediatric ophthalmology and/or strabismus, may be elected to Honorary Membership by the Board of Directors.

-SECTION 4.09 - Orthoptist Member
+SECTION 4.08 - Orthoptist Member

 An orthoptist who has been certified by either the American Orthoptic Council or the Canadian Orthoptic Council, or an orthoptist whose country has full membership status in the International Orthoptic Association shall be eligible to apply to become an Orthoptist Member.